John Todd Ferrier: Biography

+Founding of the Order of the Cross

-He became increasingly dissatisfied with the traditional Christian attitude toward animals.
+Ferrier became increasingly dissatisfied with the traditional Christian attitude toward animals.
 For this and other reasons he left the church, and, via the Order of the Golden Age, in 1904 (1907 according to another source) founded the Order of the Cross.
 Some confusion over the date of establishing of the Order of the Cross may derive from its early publications containing the phrase "Formerly The Order of the Golden Age".
 In 1905 The Order of the Golden Age issued a disclaimer regarding the claimed overlap of the two Orders, and – following some discreet diplomacy – after 1906 the two became more widely recognised as distinct.

+The Order's aims and ideals state that it is an informal spiritual fellowship, "having for its service in life the cultivation of the Spirit of Love towards All Souls: helping the weak and defending the defenseless and oppressed: abstaining from hurting the creatures, eschewing bloodshed and flesh eating and living upon the pure foods so abundantly provided by Nature: walking in the Mystic Way of Life whose Path leads to the realization of the Christhood and sending forth the Mystic Teachings unto all who may be able to receive them - those Sacred interpretations of the Soul, the Christhood and the Divine Love and Wisdom for which the Order of the Cross stands".

 In the informal spiritual communion of the Order of the Cross, the members are both vegetarian or vegan and pacifist.
 Ferrier often spoke in defence of 'the creatures', and stated that a true Christian should be vegetarian.
 In his writings (over 40 volumes) he emphasised the underlying unity of all religious aspirations and suggested that many traditional Christian teachings are allegorical and universal in nature.